Reading: Social Factors

 Social Class

 Some manifestation of social class is present in virtually every society.
-It’s determined by a combination of factors including family background, wealth, income, education, occupation, power, and prestige.
-Like culture, it affects consumer behavior by shaping individuals’ perceptions of their needs and wants.
-People in the same social class tend to have similar attitudes, live in similar neighborhoods, attend the same schools, have similar tastes in fashion, and shop at the same types of stores.
+It’s determined by a combination of factors, including family background, wealth, income, education, occupation, power, and prestige.
+Like culture, it affects consumer behaviour by shaping individuals’ perceptions of their needs and wants.
+People in the same social class tend to have similar attitudes, live in similar neighbourhoods, attend the same schools, have similar tastes in fashion, and shop at the same types of stores.

 In some nations, the social class system is quite rigid, and people are strongly encouraged to stay within their own class for friendships, marriage, career, and other life decisions.
 In other countries, such as the United States and Canada, social class is more permeable, and people can move between classes more easily based on their circumstances, behaviors, and life choices.
-Social class mobility is an important value in mainstream U.S. culture and is part of our collective belief system about what makes the country great.
+Social class mobility is a highly valued aspect in mainstream U.S. culture and is integral to our collective understanding of what makes the country great.

 For marketers, social class may be a useful factor to consider in segmentation and targeting.
 It provides helpful context about how consumers view themselves and their peer groups, their expectations, life experiences, income levels, and the kinds of challenges they face.
 For example, if a marketer wishes to target efforts toward the upper classes, they should realize that, first, this is a very small proportion of the population, and second, the market offering must be designed to meet their high expectations in terms of quality, service, and atmosphere.
 Having enough money is a persistent concern for people in the lower, working, and lower-middle classes, so price sensitivity and value for the money are important for products targeting these groups.